pavarte/PCHIC-ABC-Prediction/README.md

 # PCHiC-ABC-Prediction
+Promoter Capture Hi-C or Capture HiC is HiC library enriched for a particular type of contact in the genome using hybridisation probes.
+Capture HiC can be modified by using a different type of enrichment library through modified design of the enrichment probes allowing identification of regions interacting not only with promoters but other types of element in the nucleus.
+Please see Freire-Prittchett, Malysheva et al. [4] for informaiton about Promoter Capture HiC and its accompanying tools .

-The Activity-by-Promoter Capture-Contact (PCHiC-ABC) model predicts which enhancers regulate which genes using Promoter Capture HiC experiments.
+The Activity-by-Promoter Capture-Contact (PCHiC-ABC) model predicts which enhancers regulate which genes using Promoter Capture HiC experiments by integrating chromatin 'activity' data with the chromatin 'contact' data.
 This repository is a modified version of the ABC Model devised by Nasser et al [1].
 Please see Cairns et al [3] for full description of mathmatical basis of CHiCAGO.

-We used ABC version from the following codebase (https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction latest commit: a74aa73e66329968bc2d4068464ee9e8cacf86a1).
+ABC version from the following codebase was used (https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction latest commit: a74aa73e66329968bc2d4068464ee9e8cacf86a1).

 [1] Fulco CP, Nasser J, Jones TR, Munson G, Bergman DT, Subramanian V, Grossman SR, Anyoha R, Doughty BR, Patwardhan TA, Nguyen TH, Kane M, Perez EM, Durand NC, Lareau CA, Stamenova EK, Aiden EL, Lander ES & Engreitz JM.
 Activity-by-contact model of enhancer–promoter regulation from thousands of CRISPR perturbations.
 Nat.
 Genet.
 51, 1664–1669 (2019). https://www.nature.com/articles/s41588-019-0538-0